ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

-The total heat capacity :math:`c_{v,i}`  for each soil, snow, and bedrock layer (J m\ :sup:`-2`) is determined as for vegetated land units (Chapter 6), as the sum of the heat capacities for the water, ice, and mineral constituents.
+The total heat capacity :math:`c_{v,i}`  for each soil, snow, and bedrock layer (J m\ :sup:`-2`) is determined as for vegetated land units (Chapter :numref:`rst_Soil and Snow Temperatures`), as the sum of the heat capacities for the water, ice, and mineral constituents.

 .. _Crank-Nicholson Solution Lake: